Nfinley/coding-journal/SQL.md

 ### USING command
 * You can use the `USING` command to perform operations like rounding down or truncating a string
+* You can also use it when joining a table
 ---
 ## Integrity Contraints
 There are three types of contraints: